-MMW and our two partners in the Democratic Republic of Congo, the Fund for Congolese Women (FFC) and Women@TheTable, received a grant from Millicom Foundation to create a pilot podcast called Wamama Tujenge ("Women Building Peace").
+Media Matters for Women and our two partners in the Democratic Republic of Congo (DRC) -- Female Solidarity for Integrated Peace and Development (SOFEPADI) and Women@TheTable -- received a grant from Millicom Foundation to create a pilot podcast called Wamama Tujenge ("Women Building Peace").
 It was first broadcast across the DRC on 25 November, 2017 as part of the global “16 Days of Activism to Eliminate Violence Against Women” campaign.
-It reached over 700,000 listeners on a network of community radio stations organized by Foundation Hirondelle.
+It reached over 700,000 listeners on a network of community radio stations organised by Foundation Hirondelle.

-Wamama Tujenge is easy to find on our Soundcloud account - it's at the top of our podcast list and is offered in French, Lingala and Swahili.
+Wamama Tujenge is easy to find on our Soundcloud account and is offered in French, Lingala and Swahili.

-Our MMW journalists in the DRC share Wamama Tujenge episodes with the Listening Centers they establish in their regions.
+Our MMW journalists in the DRC share Wamama Tujenge episodes with the Listening Centres they establish in their regions.
 The ten-minute podcasts are stored on cell phones and are easily and freely shared via Bluetooth transfer, creating a “peer-to-peer” public service broadcasting network which facilitates communication for and among women.
-In a new phase of the project, MMW-DRC journalists will now begin to create new versions of the Wamama Tujenge pilot shows using Mobile Production Units (MPUs) provided through the project.
+In the next phase of the project, our DRC journalists will begin to create new versions of the Wamama Tujenge pilot shows using Mobile Production Units (MPUs) provided through the project.